facebook/docusaurus/docs/guides-custom-pages.md

 You can [start](getting-started-preparation.md#verifying-installation) your local server and go to `http://localhost:3000` to see what the example home page looks like.
 From there, edit the `website/pages/en/index.js` file and its various components to use the images and text you want for your project.

+## Customizing Your Doc Pages

+There are 2 optional fields called `defaultDocsLayout` and `layouts` in [siteConfig](api-site-config.md#optional-fields) that can help you to customize your doc pages.
+See [siteConfig](api-site-config.md#optional-fields) for more details.

 ## Adding Other Custom Pages

 Docusaurus provides some simple example pages in the `website/pages/en` directory, including `index.js`, `users.js`, and `help.js`.
 These are good examples to showcase how to create a custom page for Docusaurus.